The Queen of Spades (1949 film): Production

 The screenplay was adapted from a short story of the same name by Alexander Pushkin, with a script written by Arthur Boys and Rodney Ackland.
 Ackland was also originally the film's director, before disagreements with producer Anatole de Grunwald and star Walbrook, caused him to be replaced at a few days notice by Thorold Dickinson, who also rewrote sections of the script.

 The film was shot at Welwyn Studios in Welwyn Garden City, Hertfordshire, using sets created by William Kellner, from original designs by Oliver Messel.
-It was nominated for a BAFTA Award for Best British Film and was entered into the 1949 Cannes Film Festival.

 Release

 The Queen of Spades was once considered lost, but was rediscovered and later re-released in British cinemas on 26 December 2009.
 It was released on Region 2 DVD in January 2010.

 Reception

+As of April 1950 the film earned distributor's gross receipts of £47,282 in the UK of which £17,678 went to the producer.
+The film made a loss of £214,822.

 Writing in 1949, The New York Times Bosley Crowther noted "a most beautifully accomplished cast, exquisite baroque production and staging of a tense and startling sort.
 If it's romantic shivers you're wanting, this is undoubtedly your film."

+Kine Weekly said: "Vague and gloomy melodrama, or rather an essay in the necromantic. [...]
+Not a kopek has been spared to establish correct atmosphere and detail, but the accent on art is a little too great.
+Whatever the highbrows may think of it, it is definitely not the masses' cup of vodka."

+Monthly Film Bulletin said: "This over-elaborate film, supercharged with all the tricks of cinematographic art, is beautifully acted by Edith Evans, whose performance is the saving grace of the drama, though the make-up artist has rendered her too artificial and frightening to be credible.
+Much good use has been made of sound effects; the recurring "frou-frou of the Countess's silk dress, the crispness of the snow, the wind in the dream, all go to make a sinister thrilling whole.
+Anton Walbrook is disappointing, in many places he is inaudible, and mouths his words in sibilant whispering. [...]
+However, though it does not run as smoothly as other films directed by Thorold Dickinson, it is an outstanding and worthwhile production."

+Leslie Halliwell wrote: "Disappointingly slow-moving but splendidly atmospheric recreation of an old Russian story with all the decorative stops out; the chills when they come are quite frightening, the style is impressionist and the acting suitably extravagant."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good" and called it a "baroque chiller with richly decadent decor."

+The Radio Times Guide to Films gave the film 4/5 stars, writing: "Director Thorold Dickinson creates what is generally regarded as his best film: a handsomely mounted and highly atmospheric ghost story which still chills the blood."